 To cite another example, from an article in ACEPNow, “An emergency physician would expect to be compensated less for seeing a patient with a simple bee sting than for seeing a patient with severe chest pain.
 However, the physician who does not adequately document the chest pain case may find it downcoded.
 A level 5 down-coded to a level 3 represents a loss of 64 percent of the RVUs and is roughly equivalent to providing a level 4 service for free.”

-Something else doctors should keep in mind is that insurance companies will not see the patient’s chart, get the patient’s perspective on his or her treatment, or speak with the attending physician.
+Doctors should keep in mind that insurance companies will not see the patient’s chart, get the patient’s perspective on their treatment, or speak with the attending physician.
 All they receive is a series of five-digit codes.
 To maximize the value of RVUs, physicians must empower coders with adequate documentation to report the appropriate code for services provided.